familyjs/rindo-site/versioned_docs/version-v2/components/component.md

 **Details:**<br/>
 Relative URL to an external stylesheet containing styles to apply to your component.
-By out of the box, Rindo will only process CSS files (files ending with `.css`).
+Out of the box, Rindo will only process CSS files (files ending with `.css`).
 Support for additional CSS variants, like Sass, can be added via [a plugin](https://rindojs.web.app/docs/plugins#related-plugins).

 **Example**:<br/>